A temple devoted to mothers -- and breasts

 Left hanging in various corners of the complex, these busty decorations are actually left by visitors as spiritual offerings.

-And, perhaps adding to the authenticity, they come in all shapes in sizes.
+And, perhaps adding to the authenticity, they come in all shapes and sizes.

 Some are puffy, made with fabric and stuffed with what appears to be foam, their nipples bedazzled with tiny beads.